 - Treatment where the doctor is a member of the insured’s family.

+Yes, we're happy to help.
 Check their websites for rates and availability.
-To assist you, we have chosen three highly rated companies that provide vision insurance for you and your family.
+To assist you, we have chosen two highly rated companies that provide vision insurance for you and your family.
 These choices will be from the open market.

 Note: If you have children under the age of 19 and you currently have health insurance through the marketplace, they will already have coverage for vision.
 This a mandate under the Affordable Care Act.